jaguarclaws2007/Mechatronics-UCAS/README.md

 ![interpreter](Assets/interpreter.png "Interpreter")

-Lastly, to make sure your terminal is in the correct environment, simply click the trash icon at the top right of the terminal, then press `Ctrl + ` ` to open a new one.
+Lastly, to make sure your terminal is in the correct environment, simply click the trash icon at the top right of the terminal, then press <code>Ctrl + `</code> to open a new one.

 ![trash](Assets/trash.png "Trash")